ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

   has several large morphological deviations from the AllenCCFv3 atlas.
 Most notable of these is an enlargement of the ventricles, and compression of cortical structures.
-In addition, there is poor intensity correspondence for the same anatomic features due intenssity dissimilarity between imaging modalities.
+In addition, there is poor intensity correspondence for the same anatomic features due to intensity dissimilarity between imaging modalities.
 We have found that standard intensity-base registration is insufficient to capture the significant deformations required to map these structures correctly into the AllenCCFv3.
-We address this challenge in ANTsX by using explicitly corresponding parcellations of the brain, ventricles and surrounding structures to directly map these large morphological differences.
+We address this challenge in ANTsX by using explicitly corresponding parcellations of the brain, ventricles and surrounding structures to directly recover these large morphological differences.
   However, generating these parcellations for each individual mouse brain is a labor-intensive task.
-Our solution is to create an average atlas that encapsulates these large morphological differences to serve as an intermediate registration point.
+Our solution is to create an average atlas whose mapping to AllenCCFv3 encapsulates these large morphological differences to serve as an intermediate registration point.
 This has the advantage of only needing to generate one set of corresponding annotations which is used to register between the two atlas spaces.
-New images are then aligned to the fMOST average atlas, which shares common intensity and morphological features and thus can be achieved through standard intensity-based registration.
+New images are first aligned to the fMOST average atlas, which shares common intensity and morphological features and thus can be achieved through standard intensity-based registration.

 2. _Average fMOST atlas construction_.
 An intensity and shape-based
-  contralaterally symmetric average of the fMOST image data is constructed from 30 images and their contralateral counterpart.
+  contralaterally symmetric average of the fMOST image data is constructed from 30 images and their contralateral flipped versions.
 We ran three iterations of the atlas construction using the default settings.
 Additional iterations (up to six) were evaluated and showed minimal changes to the final atlas construction, suggesting a convergence of the algorithm.

 3. _fMOST atlas to AllenCCFv3 alignment_.
 Alignment between the fMOST average
   atlas and AllenCCFv3 was performed using a one-time annotation-driven approach.
-  Label-to-label registration is used to align 7 corresponding annotations in both atlases in the following: 1) Brain mask/ventricles, 2) caudate/putamen, 3) Fimbria, 4) posterior choroid plexus, 5) optic chiasm, 6) anterior choroid plexus, and 7) habenular commissure.
+Label-to-label registration is used to align 7 corresponding annotations in both atlases in the following: 1) brain mask/ventricles, 2) caudate/putamen, 3) fimbria, 4) posterior choroid plexus, 5) optic chiasm, 6) anterior choroid plexus, and 7) habenular commissure.
 The alignments were performed sequentially, with the largest, most relevant structures being aligned first using coarse registration parameters, followed by other structures using finer parameters.
-This approach allows us to address large morphological differences (such as brain shape and ventricle expansion) at the start of registration and then refine the mapping using the smaller structures.
+This coarse-to-fine approach allows us to address large morphological differences (such as brain shape and ventricle expansion) at the start of registration and then progressively refine the mapping using the smaller structures.
 The overall ordering of these structures was determined manually by an expert anatomist, where anatomical misregistration after each step of the registration was evaluated and used to determine which structure should be used in the subsequent iteration to best improve the alignment.
-The transformation from this one-time alignment is preserved and used as the canonical fMOST atlas to AllenCCFv3 mapping in the pipeline.
+The transformation from this one-time expert-guided alignment is preserved and used as the canonical fMOST atlas to AllenCCFv3 mapping in the pipeline.

 4. _Alignment of individual fMOST mouse brains_.
 The canonical transformation between the fMOST atlas and AllenCCFv3 greatly simplifies the registration of new individual fMOST mouse brains into the AllenCCFv3.
 Each new image is first registered into the fMOST average atlas, which shares intensity, modality, and morphological characteristics.
-This allows us to use standard, intensity-based alignment [@Avants:2014aa] in ANTsX to perform this alignment.
-Transforms are then concatenated to the original fMOST image to move it into the AllenCCFv3 space using ``ants.apply_transforms(...)``.
+This allows us to leverage standard, intensity-based registration functionality [@Avants:2014aa] available in ANTsX to perform this alignment.
+Transformations are then concatenated to the original fMOST image to move it into the AllenCCFv3 space using ``ants.apply_transforms(...)``.

 5. _Transformation of single cell neurons_.
 A key feature of fMOST imaging is the ability to reconstruct and examine whole-brain single neuron